preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 - What happens to the master node during a partition?

 	During a network partition or even while starting mongo after stopping it in aws, election of primary takes place.
 The new primary can be our old primary itself , or some other node.
 It's all decided in runtime.
-To check which node is master node, we can perform rs.statusOk() form any one of the mongo instances
+To check which node is master node, we can perform rs.statusOk() form any one of the mongo instances.

 - Can stale data be read from a slave node during a partition?

+	By default, read is allowed only from master or primary node in Mongo.
+Inorder to read data from secondary, we have to perform rs.slaveOk() command in secondary node.
+If data is inserted or updated from primary during partition, then with rs.slaveOk() command, we can read stale data from slave nodes.

 - What happens to the system during partition recovery?

+	During partition recovery, the data from primary node gets replicated to the slave nodes which were unreachable till then.
+Thus, slave nodes become eventually consistent with the primary node.

 ## Riak AP system test

 - How does the system function during normal mode (i.e. no partition)

+	Riak uses peer to peer communication for data replication.
+Write and read can be done from any of the instances.
+Unlike mongodb, we dont have to explicitly perform rs.slaveOk() command to read data from nodes other than coordinator nodes.
+Riak uses HTTP requests for database manipulation.

 - What happens to the nodes during a partition?

+	During partition, the partitioned node will be unreachable from rest of the cluster, which can be found using sudo riak-admin cluster status.
+Since all the nodes are available for read and write, when a write takes place to a node, the value will be replicated in all the nodes that are peered to the written node.
+Rest of the nodes will then show stale data.

 - Can stale data be read from a node during a partition?

+	Yes, stale data can be read from the nodes during a partition if data is updated in a node which is unreachable from the node from which we read.

 - What happens to the system during partition recovery?

+	During partition recovery, riak makes all the nodes consistent with the last written data "last write" as all the nodes are available for read and write.
+But, by mentioning few conditions, such as W=3, we can give a constraint that last write is only valid from a node who has minimum of 3 write votes.